Cost to Install Cabinet Hardware: Professional Insights

 Execution Highlights

-3. Real-time photo validation fed back to the office, auto-closing the task line.
+3. Real-time photo validation ensured task completion.

 Final Numbers